-At this level of service, the distinction between "broadband" and "Internet" facilities becomes important.
 "Internet" service involves a connection, at whatever speed, to the vast, publicly accessible network of interconnected information technology (IT) resources that's called the Internet.
 Internet service is usually obtained from a company that provides a connection between the end user and a major Internet exchange facility where data is handed back and forth between various networks: either a dedicated exchange facility or a data center where many companies install servers and other IT equipment.
-There are several such facilities in the Bay Area, including Fremont and San Jose, but none have been identified in Morgan Hill.